 It’s revolutionary because NTIS has often been associated with “critical illness” — acute crises, not chronic and long-term syndromes.
 This common misconception has made it seem like you come down with low T3 like you come down with a flu, and you recover just as quickly and easily.
 NO, it’s not always that fast, and not that benign, according to this article.

 Next, the article correctly focuses on the “aberrant expression of deiodinases” in NTIS.
-This is the process by which T3 becomes depleted, and remains depleted, in tissues.
+This is the process by which T3 becomes depleted, and often remains depleted, in tissues.

 Too often I have read articles that present NTIS as a benign and natural phenomenon and Reverse T3 (RT3) as an inert molecule that happens to build up in illness and not get cleared out fast enough.